tomhuang12/awesome-k8s-resources/readme.md

 - :green_heart:[Strimzi](https://github.com/strimzi/strimzi-kafka-operator) :fire::fire::fire::fire: - Strimzi provides a way to run an Apache Kafka cluster on Kubernetes or OpenShift in various deployment configurations.

 ### Miscellaneous
+:green_heart:[Alterant](https://github.com/cloud66-oss/alterant) :fire: - A tool that transforms configuration files based on custom scripts.
+It reads configuration files in yaml or json and modifies them based on your scripts..
 - :green_heart:[Crossplane](https://github.com/crossplane/crossplane) :fire::fire::fire::fire::fire: - Crossplane is an open source Kubernetes add-on that extends any cluster with the ability to provision and manage cloud infrastructure, services, and applications.
 - :green_heart:[Brigade](https://github.com/brigadecore/brigade/) :fire::fire::fire::fire::fire: - Brigade is the tool for creating pipelines for Kubernetes.
 - :green_heart:[KubeEdge](https://github.com/kubeedge/kubeedge) :fire::fire::fire::fire::fire: - KubeEdge is built upon Kubernetes and extends native containerized application orchestration and device management to hosts at the Edge.